-COURSE DURATION REQUIRE D WEEKLY TIME OMMITMENT (School uled") 2 Years In-class 5hrs Homework 1 hr
+COURSE DURATION REQUIRED WEEKLY TIME COMMITMENT (Scheduled') 2 Years In-class 5 hrs Homework 1 hr

 "Scheduled hours means timetabled class time and time allotted for homework only.
-Further contributions to students" overall learning occur in a variety of ways - this will be documented in the course's Master Training & Assessment Strategy.
+Further contributions to students' overall learning occur in a variety of ways - this will be documented in the course's Master Training & Assessment Strategy.
 In the event of customisation of this program (elective unit substitutions), the required amount of training will be re-calculated and documented in the form of a customised delivery schedule and as an appendix to the Master Training & Assessment Strategy.